egrzeszczak/egrzeszczak/README.md

 ### Hello there 👋

-I'm a Computer Science student at Lublin University of Technology.
-Currently learning about these technologies:
+I've graduated from Lublin Univertisty of Technology with a B. Eng. in Computer Science Currently learning about these technologies:

 <p align="left">